loopandlearn/news/docs/edition/2024-12-23.md

 Please note that your initial setup of the Dexcom G7 app must be done in your home country.
 The first time you start the app, it verifies that the country you are in matches the country of residence in your account.
 This ensures you receive the resources and features approved for use in your location.

-Thanks to those who raised their voices, including [Stacy Simms of Diabetes Connections](https://www.youtube.com/watch?v=JQd2zpd3gaY), who joined our efforts to keep G7 usable for international.
+Thanks to those who raised their voices, including [Stacy Simms of Diabetes Connections](https://www.youtube.com/watch?v=JQd2zpd3gaY){:target="_blank"}, who joined our efforts to keep G7 usable for international travelers.
+Perseverance paid off!

 ## *Dexcom* G7 Pairing Help

 Trouble pairing your G7 sensor?
 Here’s a helpful tip:

-* When the sensor is inserted, it goes past a battery the turns on the sensor
+* When the sensor is inserted, it goes past a battery that turns on the sensor
 * If your sensor doesn't activate automatically, you can run a magnet over it to activate a switch that, when turned off conserves battery.
 * The applicator contains magnets or you can use any common one you have on hand.

 ## What is Goosenecking

 More information about the *Dexcom* G7 sensor.
-Thanks to [Carb Counting Mama](https://carbcountingmama.ca/) who posted this information on her [Facebook page](https://www.facebook.com/carbcountingmama/posts/pfbid02fz8Wwm6yfSj4q6bN4NXuwVnQkFN2z2QCwpetCAKPY1QgukptAMsnpuanm51rpe65l).
-You can see a [photo on Reddit](https://www.reddit.com/r/dexcom/comments/11p51kh/g7_insertion_failure/?rdt=40835) if you don't use Facebook.
+Thanks to [Carb Counting Mama](https://carbcountingmama.ca/){:target="_blank"} who posted this information on her [Facebook page](https://www.facebook.com/carbcountingmama/posts/pfbid02fz8Wwm6yfSj4q6bN4NXuwVnQkFN2z2QCwpetCAKPY1QgukptAMsnpuanm51rpe65l){:target="_blank"}.
+You can see a [photo on Reddit](https://www.reddit.com/r/dexcom/comments/11p51kh/g7_insertion_failure/?rdt=40835){:target="_blank"} if you don't use Facebook.

 "Goosenecking"

 This is a term specific to the *Dexcom* G7 sensor.
-Upon insertion, sometimes the filament wire will not insert properly and will be showing in the small hole on the sensor.
+Upon insertion, sometimes the filament wire will not insert properly and will be showing poking out in the small hole on the sensor.
 Hopefully, this never happens to you, but if it does, know that you didn't do anything to cause it to happen.
 Report it to *Dexcom* to get a replacement.

 ## Where did that Bolus come from?